Masagana 99: Aftermath

-According to Carlos Dominguez III who was the agriculture secretary under the administration of President Corazon Aquino, the successor of Marcos, from 1987 to 1989, the program caused about 800 rural banks to go bankrupt, never boosted rice production sufficiently for the country to be able to export rice, and left poor farmers in debt, because the program was used as a vehicle of political patronage.
+According to Carlos Dominguez III who was the agriculture secretary under the administration of President Corazon Aquino, the successor of Marcos, from 1987 to 1989, the program caused about 800 rural banks to go bankrupt, never boosted rice production sufficiently for the country to be able to export rice, and left poor farmers in debt, because the program was used as a vehicle for political patronage.

 Proposed revival

 President Rodrigo Duterte expressed his interest to revive the program in October 2016.
-The plan met opposition from MASIPAG, a group of farmers and scientists, saying that revival of the program will bring back issues such as debt, replacement of traditional varieties with newer ones, and the promotion of pesticide use which they say will harm animals, farmers and crops and insisted that only large firms benefited from the program.
-The Department of Agriculture notes that the old variety used in the Masagana 99 program is already phased out and the Masagana 99 can use newer varieties of rice and insists that environmentally friendly pesticides will be promoted under the potentially revived Masagana 99.
+The plan met opposition from MASIPAG, a group of farmers and scientists, saying that revival of the program will bring back issues such as debt, replacement of traditional varieties with newer ones, and the promotion of pesticide use which they said will harm animals, farmers, and crops and insisted that only large firms benefited from the program.
+The Department of Agriculture noted that the old variety used in the Masagana 99 program is already phased out and the Masagana 99 can use newer varieties of rice and insisted that environmentally friendly pesticides will be promoted under the potentially revived Masagana 99.